JasperGrant/ECED3901-Competition-2024/README.md

 ## Namespaces

-To avoid topic collision, each team must have all of their topics outside of /CompetitionStart and /team_1_pose or /team_2_pose inside their own namespace.
+To avoid topic collision, each team must have all of their topics outside of /CompetitionStart, /team_1_pose or /team_2_pose, and /team_1_ready or /team_2_ready inside their own namespace.
 The naming convention is not strict as long as it has your team number in it.
 This is left intentionally vague so that a team cannot just publish malicious data to every other team number's namespaces.

 An example of how to set a namespace for your nodes is shown below: